freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-28.md

 ### --feedback--

-The correct preposition to express the duration of an action or situation in this context is "for."
+This preposition expresses the duration of an action or situation in this context.